International Association of Physics Students

 13–15 June 2025

-Join us for the Women in Quantum Symposium, a three-day series of online conferences celebrating the International Year of Quantum!
-This event aims to highlight and connect the often underrepresented voices in quantum science — from students and researchers to industry professionals and enthusiasts.
+Join us for the Women in Quantum Symposium, a three-day online conference celebrating the International Year of Quantum!
+This event aims to highlight and connect the often underrepresented voices in quantum science – from students and researchers to industry professionals and enthusiasts.

 Dr. Sanja Djurdjić Mijin